ecwpz91/ecwpz91.github.io/_posts/2018-07-09-Deploying OpenShift on Azure.md

 # Solution

-Here are a few things you should consider prior to trying it out yourself.
+Here are a few things you should consider prior to going through it yourself.

 1. [Azure free account](https://azure.microsoft.com/en-us/free/)